NVTA broke ground on the St. Helena - Calistoga Segment on May 24, 2022!

 Mitigated Negative Declaration

-The NVTA Board of Directors is holding a Special Meeting on Wednesday August 19, 2020 at 11:00am.
-One of the items on the agenda is to approve the California Environmental Quality Act (CEQA) Mitigated Negative Declaration for the Napa Valley Vine Trail St Helena to Calistoga Section.
+The NVTA Board of Directors held a Special Meeting on Wednesday August 19, 2020.
+The Board approved the California Environmental Quality Act (CEQA) Mitigated Negative Declaration for the Napa Valley Vine Trail St Helena to Calistoga Section.
 The final documents are available at the links below:

 CEQA Initial Study/Mitigated Negative Declaration Napa Valley Vine Trail: St Helena to Calistoga Section

 Mitigation Monitoring and Reporting Program